 Barricades were supposed to keep Bourbon Street revelers safe.
 Here’s why they didn’t

-“We did have a car there, we had barriers there, we had officers there,” she said, “and they still got around.”

-“We did indeed have a plan,” Kirkpatrick added, “but the terrorist defeated it.”
+“We did indeed have a plan,” Kirkpatrick said.
+“But the terrorist defeated it.”

-‘They had the flimsy orange ones that you could just push over with your finger’

-The barricades in question –– portable steel structures that can either lay flat or be raised depending on traffic –– seemed to stand out in the memories of several witnesses to the attack.
+The barricades in question –– portable steel structures that can either lie flat or be raised depending on traffic –– seemed to stand out in the memories of several witnesses to the attack.

 Both longtime residents and tourists who spoke with CNN and affiliates noted those barriers were not raised while recounting the deadly truck-ramming in the hours that followed.